Scholarships and Financial Aid

 Off-Campus and On-Campus Jobs

-Many of our students work as they are attending the CBA.
+Many of our students work as they are attending the CoB.
 Listed below are resources for finding work.

 Jobs off campus

 - Jobs Off Campus.
 A variety of job placement opportunities and resources are available for enrolled students who wish to work off-campus while in school and for graduating students who are looking for permanent employment.
-Learn more on the Career Center's site.
+Learn more on the Career Center's site and the Student Employment site.

 - Internships.
 Internship and cooperative education opportunities allow students to be paid and gain relevant work experience and knowledge about their future careers.
-Contact the CBA Internship Coordinator to begin your search.
+Contact the CoB Internship Coordinator to begin your search.

 - Part-time, Off-Campus Employment.
 See opportunities for part-time, off-campus employment through UA's Office of Student Employment.